appseconnect/docs/_posts/SDK/Developing Adapters/2010-01-02-Implementing-adapter-basic-functionalities.md

 data blocks to execute the resync.
 You can see, the InteractGet is called here to resync the requestData passed in from APPSeCONNECT.
 In case of POST request as well, you can use the settings.TransformedResponse to resync the data.
 To detect whether the call to an adapter is for Resync or normal call, you can use the property `settings.CalledFrom`.

+### Various other methods in IAdapter interface

+There are some additional properties that an IAdapter interface hosts, which lets you process various part of data.

+- [Resource](http://isdn.appseconnect.com/html/81A29C5A.htm) : You needed to implement a property Resource.
+This is an implementation of [IAppResource](http://isdn.appseconnect.com/html/3C4C3144.htm) inside the adpater such that APPSeCONNECT could call the methods.
+Remember, if you do not specify an object, the transformation in APPSeCONNECT could not call additional functions.
+- [ValidateProcess](http://isdn.appseconnect.com/html/E8F54FAE.htm): This method is used to validate the execution data before actual processing.
+Feel free to put logic that identifies whether the data passed to the Execute or the Request structure is valid or not.